-This book will give you strategies and knowledge of how to implement and improve your sales enablement strategies, processes and programs.
-After finishing this book, you will:
+This book will give you strategies and knowledge of how to implement and improve your sales enablement strategies, processes, and programs.
+In other words, after finishing this book, you will:

 - Understand trends that impact sales professionals and how to take advantage of them

 - Become a better marketer with creative ideas on how to support sales